jmjf/authzerizer/notes/02-AddAuthN.md

 **COMMIT: FEAT: (untested) build Express middleware to authenticate (AuthN) a JWT token**

-## Test it
+## Write tests for it

+-  Add `jest.config.js` to support TypeScript
+-  Turn off TS option that disallows unused params (because res isn't used but is required)
+-  Research on middleware error handling
+   -  `return next(err);`
+   -  makes the error available to any error handling middleware downstream
+   -  default Express error handler will respond with an error using status code from the error or 400

+Tests for buildAuthNerizer
+[x] When no options for publicKey or JWKS, it throws an error [x] When no public key and only one option for JWKS, it throws an error [x] When options are good, it returns a function

+Tests for middleware returned

+authnRequired false
+[x] When it gets a request without an Authorization header, it passes the request; jwtPayload undefined [x] When it gets a request without Bearer, it passes the request; jwtPayload undefined [x] When it gets a bad token, it passes the request; jwtPayload undefined [x] When it gets a good token, it passes the request; jwtPayload undefined

+authnRequired true
+[x] When it gets no Authorization header, it errors 401; jwtToken undefined [x] When it gets an authorization type that isn't Bearer, it errors 401; jwtToken undefined [x] When it gets an invalid token, it errors 401; jwtPaylod undefined [x] When it gets a valid token, it passes the request; jwtPaylod contains the token

+**CODE: TEST: add unit tests for AuthNerizer**

--  Add to the API
+## Add to the API
--  When it gets no token, it returns 401
--  When it gets no Authorization header, it returns 401
--  When it gets an Authorization header that isn't a Bearer type, it returns 401
--  When it gets an Authoriation header with Bearer type and an invalid token (fake), it returns 401
--  When it gets an expired token, it returns 401
--  When it gets a valid token, it passes and allows the route to run